Thymester/SimpleMenu/README.md

 Visit Releases to view the Changelog!

-# How to Update to ver 0.2.5?

-Easiest way is going to Releases and downloading the Rar from there...
-If you dont want to do that then do the following.

-1: Open SimpleMenu.lua on GitHub

-2: Open SimpleMenu.lua on your end

-3: Copy SimpleMenu.lua Code on GitHub

-4: Paste SimpleMenu.lua Code from GitHub to your SimpleMenu.lua

-5: Save everything and restart the Resource [Dont need to restart the Server only the Resource]

 # How to remove God Mode & Invisibility

 1: Comment out lines 1187 -> 1190 with --